Curriculum in Bioinformatics and Computational Biology (GRAD)

 Tessa Andermann, Medicine

-Elizabeth Brunk, Pharmacology and Chemistry
+Elizabeth Brunk, Pharmacology; Chemistry

 Daniel Dominguez, Pharmacology

-Wesley Legant, Biomedical Engineering and Pharmacology
+Wesley Legant, Biomedical Engineering; Pharmacology

-Brian Miller, Medicine, Oncology
+Brian Miller, Medicine - Oncology

 Adam Palmer, Pharmacology